ODBC on Linux and UNIX platforms

 What are System and User data sources

-Whether you can access USER DSNs depends on the ODBC driver you are using and whether it is built with unixODBC support.
+Whether you can access User DSNs depends on the ODBC driver you are using and whether it is built with unixODBC support.

-How your driver locates SYSTEM and USER DSNs depends on whether it was built to use SQLGetPrivateProfileString in unixODBC or not.
-Drivers which know about the unixODBC driver manager use the ODBC API SQLGetPrivateProfileString() to obtain DSN attributes.
-If a driver does this it does not matter where SYSTEM or USER DSNs are defined, as unixODBC knows where to look for them and what the format of the odbc.ini (or .odbc.ini) file is.
-If your driver does not have built in support which uses the SQLGetPrivateProfileString then:
+How your driver locates System and User DSNs depends on whether it was built to use SQLGetPrivateProfileString in unixODBC or not.
+Drivers that know about the unixODBC Driver Manager use the ODBC API SQLGetPrivateProfileString to obtain DSN attributes.
+If a driver does this, it doesn't matter where System or User DSNs are defined, as unixODBC knows where to look for them and what the format of the odbc.ini (or .odbc.ini) file is.
+If your driver does not have built in support for SQLGetPrivateProfileString then:

 1. It will not know where your ODBC data sources are defined.